 About Phyllis Easterbrook - Author

 Thanks to Phyllis for sharing her grandfather's immigrant tale with us today.
 On her blog PJ, Your Friend, Phyllis shares random thoughts and ideas and describes herself as a newish writer and storyteller.
-She is thankful for the words God gives her to share, and hopes readers enjoy, relate, and find meaning in her stories.
-You can also follow her on Facebook and Twitter.

 If any other readers would like to share their family's immigrant tales, please feel free to contact me with your submission.
 I love to hear stories of our ancestors and how their American dreams came to fruition.